 The Bose Quiet Comfort 35 are still the go-to headphones for most commuters and frequent flyers, especially if comfort is a high priority for you.
 Their isolation measurements are slightly worse than the MDR-1000x, but it’s more than sufficient to block the ambient noise of a daily commute.
 Like the Sony MDR-1000x, they're a bit leaky at higher volumes, but they’re one of the most comfortable closed-back headphones we’ve tested so far.

 Best Mid-Range Headphones for Commuting

 In this price range, commuting headphones will not be as feature-packed as the more premium models.
 They still deliver a good sound and great active noise isolation, capable of blocking the noise of a loud commute or flight.
-They're also comfortable and relatively compact.
-However, their build quality is a little less durable.

 Best Budget Headphones for Commuting

 In this price range, commuting headphones most likely have a passively isolating design.
 They will still be enough for loud environments, like being on a train.

 The best budget portable headphones for travel and commuting are the Anker SoundBuds Sport.
 They do not have active noise canceling but they still isolate well enough to be decent commuting headphones.
 They’re cheap, so if you don’t want to spend much for a versatile pair of wireless headphones, they’re a great option.